radicle-dev/registry.radicle.xyz/docs/getting-started.md

 radicle-registry-node
 ```

-The node will automatically connect to the FFnet via a boot node and
+The node will automatically connect to the network via a boot node and
 start syncing the chain.
 You’ll see a log line similar to this one:

 ```